 Every Friday night the Komeil Prayer ceremony was broadcast on the prison loudspeakers for several hours.
 I was raised in a Muslim family and my father always prayed.
 My mother, too, had been praying for years.
 My grandmother was more inclined towards mysticism, yet she had religious beliefs.
 As a result, I never had the slightest bit of conflict with religion.
 I didn’t abide by the tenets of Islam, but I never lost my respect for religion.
 Now in prison, I found myself gradually being exposed to religious rituals that bore no resemblance to what I was familiar with.
 We knew all about praying and fasting.
 My mother also believed in giving alms and paying tithes, although my father was of the opinion that there was no need for this because he paid taxes.
 In prison, the Mujahedin and devout monarchists prayed, but the leftists, according to their beliefs, refrained from this practice.
 I was among those who didn’t pray.

 Now the Komeil Prayer had appeared on the scene.
 The high volume of the loudspeakers in a unit where more than three hundred people were in commotion was nerve-wracking.
 Around the same time, a mullah dressed in a jacket commonly worn by the Revolutionary Guards came to the unit.
-They took him The prisoners were counting the single shots.
-So far, they had counted more than ninety. to the largest room which belonged to the leftists and a great number of the prisoners gathered there.
+They took him to the largest room which belonged to the leftists and a great number of the prisoners gathered there.
 I, too, went.
 He had come to ask about the difficulties the prisoners were facing.
 Normally, the prisoners didn’t dare complain, but by then they were so wornout and stressed that they stridently complained about the heavy machine gun fire.
 The mullah denied it altogether and said, ‘It’s the sound of a soccer ball hitting the rain gutters.’
 And then, as is customary, he preached for a while and then chanted a sermon.
 Before starting the sermon, he suggested that the prisoners cry.

 I was stunned.
 In fact, one of the reasons why I never went to the mosque was this ritual of crying and weeping.
 As a child, I never understood its meaning and in later years when I came to believe in socialist ideas and saw the world differently, I still didn’t comprehend it.
 But that day, a vague understanding began to take shape in my mind.
 In reality, the prisoners were all in such an emotional state that they needed to cry, and this man who was himself one of the causes of their circumstances had come there and was encouraging them to cry.